What’s My Classification ?

 SU 5 – A player who can stand with a upper limb impairment

-SS 6 – A player who is deemed to be of short stature.
+SH 6 – A player who is short in height.

 For more information regarding classification please visit the BWF Para Badminton page here – https://corporate.bwfbadminton.com/para-badminton/classification/